kabirvirk51/mars-tank-prototype/README.md

 ## Future Plans

-Currently, work is underway to implement lane tracking algorithms using OpenCV functions.
+Currently, work is underway to implement lane tracking algorithms using OpenCV functions, as well as to master PCB design utilizing Autodesk Eagle.
 Additionally, various components, including an LCD display for real-time data such as temperature and distance traveled, are being integrated.
 These enhancements aim to simulate a Mars tank, and updates are planned for the summer of 2024.

 **Disclaimer:** This project was completed over two months during the summer of 2023, and further developments are in progress.
 Thank you for your interest, and stay tuned for updates!